 2. Define the food source and you define where the deer bed.
-On your own parcel this is very easy to do.
+On your own parcel, this is very easy to do.
 Strong, consistent food sources with adjacent adequate bedding will attract doe family groups.
-Offer lots of high quality horizontal cover in these area and you can attract lots of doe family groups.
+Offer lots of high-quality horizontal cover in these areas and you can attract lots of doe family groups.
 Also in my experience, if you separate these areas, you can even attract more deer.
 For example, I’d rather have multiple 1-2 acre areas connected with a defined travel corridor which you can hunt over without spooking the doe family groups on the inside.

-3. You define doe bedding areas by offering a very high stem count, pockets, canop, exterior screening and of course it depends on the type of habitat.
+3. You define doe bedding areas by offering a very high stem count, pockets, canopy, exterior screening and of course, it depends on the type of habitat.
 Place these areas next to good, consistent (from late summer through December at a minimum) unclaimed food sources and does will take them over.
-You really don’t need a lot of acreage to hold a lot of deer.
+You really don’t need a lot of acreages to hold a lot of deer.

 4. It is critical to design your parcel to offer very definitive bedding areas for doe family groups.
 Separate these areas, offer travel in between, relate them to food sources and natural or created travel corridors and it becomes an easy and very predictable pattern.

 5. Define the food and doe family group bedding first, and then you can create room for mature bucks.
 Locate the single and smaller clusters of beds within the interior of your parcel, well away from the doe family areas and guess where the mature bucks bed, regardless of the type of bed.
 All the dots have to be connected and your parcel design has to “flow”, meaning every improved component should relate to each other.
 For example, a long rectangular food source pointed towards your neighbor’s property is a very bad thing.
 However, rotate that plot to run parallel to your border, connect the ends to travel corridors or bedding areas to strengthen the line and your parcel is starting to “flow”.